Lolo58ulti/MacStrike/DISCLAIMERS.md

 - The Terms "Apple" and "Apple LLC" refer to "Apple LLC headquartered in Cupertino, California"
 - The Term "MacOS" defines the Service offered by "Apple LLC"
 - The Term "Metal" in the case of Apple LLC's proprietary Renderer is owned by Apple LLC
-- The Term "Intel" refer to the hardware offered by "Intel Corporation"
+- The Term "Intel" refer to the hardware offered by "Intel Corporation headquartered in Santa Clara, California"
 - The Terms "Microsoft" represent "Microsoft Corporation based at Redmond, Washington"

 .